Dan Vogel: Reception

 Vogel's scholarship on the topic has been debated by Mormon apologists and scholars who have stated that he is critical of Mormon faith claims.
 He has also been criticized by ex-Mormons and anti-Mormons for not being sufficiently critical of Joseph Smith.
 Larry Morris praised his efforts to produce the multi-volume Early Mormon Documents.

 Many of Vogel's books have been critically reviewed by members of FARMS, a Mormon apologetics institute.
-For example, in 1991, Mormon religion professor and FARMS scholar Stephen E. Robinson suggested that Vogel's arguments closely resemble those of Korihor, an atheist polemicist in the Book of Mormon.
+For example, in 1991, Mormon religion professor and FARMS scholar Stephen E. Robinson suggested that Vogel's naturalistic arguments closely resemble those of Korihor, an atheist polemicist in the Book of Mormon.